HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

 Extracutaneous manifestations: Cholestasis within the first 3 months of life (normal colored or acholic stools).
 Hepatomegaly is always present.
 Bilirubin levels are not excessive (70-120 µmol/l), but extremely high cholesterol and lipid levels are found.
 Typical facies with prominent forehead, sunken eyes and mild hypertelorism as well as a small prominent chin.
 The so-called "posterior embryotoxon" is a white line 1-2 mm above the limbus corneae, which is found in 10% of all healthy individuals and 10% of all patients with cholestasis.

 Internal therapyThis section has been translated automatically.

-- Colestyramine (e.g. Colestyr of ct) 4-16 g/day p.o.
-For children, weight-adapted dose: adult dose x kg bw of the child divided by 70.
+Colestyramine (e.g. Colestyr from ct) 4-16 g/day p.o.
+In children weight-adapted dosage: adult dose x kg bw of child divided by 70.

 Progression/forecastThis section has been translated automatically.

 LiteratureThis section has been translated automatically.